adwitiyashukla/gridpulse/README.md

 literature would predict, and gradient boosting on good features is simply the right tool at this size.
 I kept them in because comparing the approaches was the point.

-## Three things that broke

-Twelve things went wrong badly enough that I had to stop and work out why.
-These three taught me the most.

-### Forty readings out of eight hundred thousand

-LightGBM stopped after 6 trees.
-Final score was 53.9% MAPE with an R2 of -131, which is worse than predicting the mean every time.
-It also ranked day of year and cloud cover above yesterday's demand at the same hour, which makes no sense for electricity.

-Rather than guess, I wrote a script to print the scaling statistics the model had fitted.
-PJM came back with a mean of 158,481 MW and a standard deviation of 10,739,790 MW.
-PJM's real range is roughly 70,000 to 165,000 MW, so a standard deviation of 10.7 million is impossible.
-Then I scored each region separately: PJM was 583%, TVA was 20%, and every other region sat between 2.9% and 7.3%.
-Exactly the two regions with broken statistics.
-The median error was 4.2% while the mean was 53.9%, and the worst 1% of rows accounted for 47.5% of all the error, which is the signature of a handful of extreme values rather than a bad model.

-The cause was 40 physically impossible readings in roughly 800,000 hours.
-I was scaling with mean and standard deviation, and both can be dragged anywhere by one absurd value.
-Forty rows broke the scaling, and the broken scaling broke every prediction for those regions.

-I switched both scalers to median and IQR, excluded readings outside 0.2x to 5x a region's own median from training, and added two critical quality checks: one for impossible magnitudes and one that fails if any region's standard deviation exceeds its mean.
-MAPE went from 53.9% to 3.68% and R2 from -131 to 0.994.

-The part I keep coming back to is that my quality suite had 13 checks at the time and all 13 passed.
-It checked that demand was never below zero.
-It never occurred to me to check whether demand might be far too large.

-### A spike filter that filtered nothing

-After adding spike removal the charts still drew tall vertical spikes near the right edge.
-My first attempt flagged a point if it sat more than 25% away from both of its neighbours in the same direction.
-It caught nothing at all.

-I wrote a second script to print the last 60 hours with every flag beside them, and there were two separate reasons.
-One spike was 21.5% away on one side and 26.2% on the other, so it slipped under a 25% threshold that needed both.
-The other was the very last row in the series, so it had no next neighbour and my condition could never be true for it.

-Comparing a point against its neighbours cannot work at the ends of a series, and the end is exactly where the newest and least settled data sits.
-I replaced it with a comparison against a 5 hour rolling median centred on each point.
-Total demand moves smoothly over five hours, so a real day never strays far from its local median, a bad reading stands out whichever side it falls on, and a partial window at the end is still perfectly usable.

-### A green pipeline that shipped a broken image

-I added a `.gitattributes` file to stop Git on Windows rewriting line endings, which was making a repository nobody had edited show 910 changed lines.
-That fix was correct.
-It also broke my Hugging Face Space.

-Every Space comes with its own `.gitattributes` whose job is to tell Git which large files live in Git LFS.
-My sync workflow uploads the whole repository, so my new file replaced theirs.
-Hugging Face automatically puts anything over about 10 MB into LFS, which here means the two 35 MB model files and the app database.
-Git only swaps an LFS file back for the real thing when `.gitattributes` declares a filter for it, so once those lines were gone the Docker build checked out 133 byte pointer files and copied a pointer into the image instead of my database.

-The linter passed.
-The tests passed.
-The sync passed.
-The Docker build passed.
-The container health check passed.
-The only place the failure appeared was on the page itself, saying the DuckDB file was not a valid DuckDB database.
-Meanwhile the exact same repository was fine on Streamlit Cloud, because on GitHub those files are ordinary blobs and never went near LFS.

-The fix is a second attributes file that the sync workflow swaps in for the Space only, plus a step that checks the three largest files are real files and fails the build if any of them is still a pointer.
-Order matters inside that file: the broad line-ending rule has to come first, because the last matching pattern wins and putting it last would turn text handling back on for every binary listed above it.

-What I took from it is that a green pipeline tells you about the pipeline, not about what it produced.

 ## Making it run without me

 The pipeline is written as Dagster assets with the dependency graph declared rather